 In 1952, the inactive Deutsche Bank Berlin (Altbank) was hived down into three successor institutions, which then functioned as joint-stock companies: Norddeutsche Bank, Rheinisch-Westfälische Bank and Süddeutsche Bank, all of which published individual annual reports over the subsequent years.
 As of 1955 these would be published as Group reports.
 In 1957, Deutsche Bank AG was founded from these three banks as a new unified corporation.
 Until 1968 few changes were made to the external appearance of the annual report.

 As of 1969, illustrations were included in the document, which had previously been nothing more than text and numbers.
-Between 1980 and 1995, motifs from the Deutsche Bank Art Collection decorated the cover of the bank’s annual reports and since 2000 the reports have been available online, accessible via the Deutsche Bank Group Website.
+Between 1980 and 1995, motifs from the Deutsche Bank Art Collection decorated the cover of the bank’s annual reports.
+Annual Reports from 2007 onwards are available via the Investor Relations website of Deutsche Bank.